sebastiancarlos/cl-yasboi/README.md

 *"package" "management"* solution.

-Assuming your implementation has ASDF bundled in (which is the case for most these days), you still need to obtain the project's external dependencies (namely, `alexandria` and `fiveam`).
+Assuming your implementation has ASDF bundled in (which is the case for most these days), you still need to obtain this project's external dependencies (namely, `alexandria` and `fiveam`).
 Unless you have them already, or you have a very power-user setup in place already, you need to install [Quicklisp](https://www.quicklisp.org/beta/), which is the tool that fetches